xSyphel/ENBHelperSE/README.md

 ## Building

-The project will be built into the `build` directory.

 powershell:[

 # Clone the repository and its submodules
 git clone --recurse-submodules https://github.com/xSyphel/ENBHelperSE cd ENBHelperSE

 # Configure the project with CMake. vcpkg will automatically install dependencies.
+(Build outside of the source directory)
 cmake -B build -S .

-# Build the project (Release configuration)
+# Build the project
-cmake --build build --config Release
+cmake --build . --config Release

 ]